 A constellation is a group of stars that forms an imaginary outline that seems to look like something.
 Most constellations represent an animal, an object, or a mythological hero.
 Twelve ancient constellations were assigned to the zodiac, with each representing a particular sign.
 These constellations were first described in Babylon, some 3,000 years ago.
 The Babylonian star catalogs entered Greek astronomy in the 4th century BC, circulating across different cultures.

 Also, it’s important to consider the context of this: the zodiac signs are the result of Babylonian pattern-matching on the night sky.
-This doesn’t seem very reliable.
+This doesn’t seem very reliable and indeed, other cultures had different constellations and treated the night sky differently.

 Testing the validity of astrology isn’t exactly straightforward because astrologers themselves can’t agree on what it’s supposed to do.